Retirement planning and trade-offs: How to live your dream retirement

 Shackford understood that starting a new business would require a significant investment, so she began preparing years in advance.
 She started by maximizing her retirement account contributions and then refinanced her home in order to pay it off by her target retirement date.
 She also passed on taking vacations that called for expensive air travel, cut back on clothing purchases and put off buying a new car for as long as possible.

-Shackford, 67, retired last year and set to work launching her new business, Adaptive Home Environments.
+Shackford retired at age 67 and set to work launching her new business, Adaptive Home Environments.
 The savings she amassed during her working years funded continuing education classes that allowed her to obtain new professional certifications.
 She also used the money to build a website to promote her company.
 Now she spends her days drumming up business – and her spare time hiking, biking, kayaking, volunteering, and visiting family and friends.

 Baby Boomers have greater expectations for their retirement years